Edit

 About Azure Event Grid

 Azure Event Grid is a cloud-based eventing service.
-In this article, you'll learn how to subscribe to events for communication service events, and trigger an event to view the result.
+This article describes how to subscribe to events for communication service events, and trigger an event to view the result.
 Typically, you send events to an endpoint that processes the event data and takes actions.
-In this article, we'll send the events to a web app that collects and displays the messages.
+In this article, we send the events to a web app that collects and displays the messages.

 Prerequisites